-Born and raised in Florida, Sydney Pickrem is a dual Canadian-American citizen whose family hails from Halifax.
-After winning both individual medleys at the 2015 Canadian Trials, she reached the podium in both events at the Pan Am Games in Toronto, taking silver in the 400m IM and bronze in the 200m IM.
+In 2015, Pickrem won both individual medleys at the Canadian Trials and reached the podium in both events at the Pan Am Games in Toronto, taking silver in the 400m IM and bronze in the 200m IM.
 She then made her FINA World Championship debut, advancing to the final of the 200m IM.
 In 2013 she won four medals at the Australian Youth Olympic Festival before going on to swim in seven events at the FINA World Junior Championships where she won bronze in the 200m IM.

 Notable International Results